ffont/pysha/README.md

 ## Instructions for have this running on a RaspberryPi

 These are instructions to have the script running on a RapsberryPi and load at startup.
-I'm using this with a RaspberryPi2, although the power does not seem to be enough to do proper drawing on screen.
-This instructions might not be accurate, but hopefully will work in the future.
+I'm using this with a RaspberryPi2 and Raspbian 2020-02-13.
+These instructions might not be accurate, but are hopefully useful.
+It worked for me!

 1. Install system dependencies
 ```